 Hello!
-I am a graduate of The College of New Jersey 2015.
-I have a BA in English and a minor in D/deaf Studies.
-I am currently in graduate school at the same college, studying to receive my Masters in the Art of Teaching, as well as becoming certified in both general education and special education.
-I have taught in different classrooms and at different grade levels throughout my college career.
+I am a graduate of The College of New Jersey class of 2015.
+I have a BA in English and a minor in Deaf Studies.
+I am a High School Special Education English teacher.
+I have taught in different classrooms setting, as well as different grade levels throughout my career.
 I believe that everyone has the capability of learning and it is my job as an educator to provide the best, most accessible way for every student to learn.
 A student's confidence and trust in their education is vital to the learning process, and also something I take into consideration with every student.

 Undergraduate Degree: The College of New Jersey - Bachelors, English

 Graduate Degree: The College of New Jersey - Masters, Special Education